novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-1/index.md

 f(z3) = a3 (16 x 1)
 ```

 `a3` a.k.a yHat represents a prediction for each data sample in the batch.
-Prediction values are probabilites between 0 and 1.
+Prediction values are probabilities between 0 and 1.

 If you are confused with above explanation, I recommend to check great video series on Deep Learning: [But what is a Neural Network? | Deep learning, chapter 1](https://www.youtube.com/watch?v=aircAruvnKk).

 ## Batch Tracing

-In order to see what is going on with the state of neural network, let's feed one signle batch into it.
+In order to see what is going on with the state of neural network, let's feed one single batch into it.

-There are different strategies for initial weights and biases initialization.
+There are different strategies for initial weights and biases initialisation.
 In our implementation we will follow:

-- weight matrices are initialized using uniform-random
+- weight matrices are initialised using uniform-random
-- bias vectors are initialized with zeros
+- bias vectors are initialised with zeros

 Later they will be updated via optimization algorithm.

 ### x - input

 Below matrix is our `x`, which is our input data from the training or test set.
 The values it contains is a result of
-data preparation step, which I will explain in detials further:
+data preparation step, which I will explain in details further:

 ```bash
 sizes: 16x12, Tensor2D[Float]: